 In addition to composition, Causton writes and lectures on Italian contemporary music and regularly broadcasts for Italian radio (RAI Radio 3).

 Recent works include the Chamber Symphony, commissioned by the Birmingham Contemporary Music Group, the Nocturne for 21 Pianos and Twenty-Seven Heavens, commissioned by the European Union Youth Orchestra as part of the London 2012 Cultural Olympiad and premièred at the Amsterdam Concertgebouw under the direction of Gianandrea Noseda, as well as solo pieces for pianist Piotr Anderszewski and cellist Anssi Karttunen.

 In October 2012, Causton took up the newly-created post of Lecturer in Composition at the University of Cambridge.
-He is currently a House Composer at English National Opera and is also working on a new piece for the Bath Festival and a BBC commission for the Nash Ensemble.
+He is currently a House Composer at English National Opera and is also working on a BBC commission for the Nash Ensemble.

 Causton's music is published exclusively by Oxford University Press.